 The Greenville Racial Equity and Economic Mobility (REEM) Commission has tapped Stacey Mills to be its executive director.
 Mills has a decades-long track record as a bridge-builder in his church community, in higher education and in the Upstate community and will work to advance the Commission’s mission.

-Co-chaired by TD Bank South Carolina market president David Lominack and Ogletree Deakins’ of counsel Merl Code, REEM convenes local leaders from various backgrounds around matters of racial inequities, social justice and disparities in key areas that negatively impact the Black community in Greenville County.
+Co-chaired by TD Bank South Carolina market president David Lominack and Ogletree Deakins’ Merl Code, REEM convenes local leaders from various backgrounds around matters of racial inequities, social justice and disparities in key areas that negatively impact the Black community in Greenville County.

 At a press event on Tuesday, Lominack shared glaring data points that drive REEM’s conversations, such as household income, infant mortality rate, home ownership rates, education, and other critical disparities among the Black community.
 With a vision of absolute racial equity, REEM aims to make prosperity accessible to all.